aosabook/500lines/data-store/chapter.md

     from a terminal window.

 * ``interface.py`` defines
+    a class (``DBDB``)
-    an API
+    which exposes an API
     like a Python dictionary
     using the concrete ``BinaryTree`` implementation
     for using DBDB inside a Python program.

 * ``tree.py`` defines
-    an abstract, lower-level interface to
+    an abstract interface to a data store.

-    the data store's structure.
-    It's not tree-specific,
-    and defers to a concrete sub-class to implement updates.
+    - ``Tree`` is not tree-specific, and defers to a concrete sub-class to implement updates.
         It manages storage locking and dereferencing internal nodes.

+    - ``ValueRef`` is a Python object that refers to a binary blob stored in the database.

 * ``binary_tree.py`` defines
     a concrete binary tree algorithm
     underneath the tree interface
     using the storage abstraction.

-    It provides methods for getting, inserting, and deleting key/value pairs, as well as its own data structures.
+    - ``BinaryTree`` provides a concrete implementation of a binary tree, with methods for getting, inserting, and deleting key/value pairs.

+    - ``BinaryNode`` implements a node in the binary tree.

+    - ``BinaryNodeRef`` knows how to serialize and deserialize a ``BinaryNode``.

-* ``storage.py`` defines
+* ``storage.py`` defines ``Storage`` class
-    addressable, persistent, append-only
+    providing persistent, append-only record storage.
-    byte storage.
-    Well, append-only except for an atomic "commit" pointing to a root record.
+    Well, append-only except for an atomic "commit" operation used to atomically point to a new "root" record.

-### Why?
+    A record is a variable-length string of bytes.

+These modules grew from attempting to give each class a single responsibility.
+In other words,
-An attempt was made to give each class a single responsibility, which can also be seen as "each class has only one reason to change".
+each class should have only one reason to change.

 ### Points of extensibility